-The above loans and credit facilities bear interest at LIBOR plus a margin, except for each of Maxeikosiena and Youngtwo and for a portion of each of the Maxdeka and Shikoku loan facilities.
-Maxdeka and Shikoku have entered into loan facilities with government owned export credit institutions, each bearing interest at the Commercial Interest Reference Rate ("CIRR") published by the Organization for Economic Co-operation and Development, as applicable on the date of the signing of the relevant loan agreements.
+Our credit and loan facilities bear interest at LIBOR plus a margin, except for each of Maxeikosiena and Youngtwo loan facilities and for a portion of each of Shikokutessera, Maxdeka, Shikoku and Glovertwo loan facilities.
 Each of the Maxeikosiena and Youngtwo loan facilities are deemed to incur interest at a fixed rate calculated so that the initial facility amount be amortized to maturity down to the purchase obligation price of each vessel.
+A portion of each of the Shikokutessera, Maxdeka, Shikoku and Glovertwo loan facilities are deemed to incur interest at a fixed rate calculated so that the initial facility amount be amortized to maturity down to the purchase obligation price of each vessel.

-The above loans and credit facilities are generally repayable by quarterly principal installments and a balloon payment due on maturity, with the exception of the Maxdeka and Shikoku loan facilities, which are repaid by semi-annual principal installments without a balloon payment due on maturity, and the Maxeikosiena and Youngtwo loan facilities, that are repayable by principal installments every 45 days out of a portion of the bareboat hire payment and a balloon payment due on maturity equal to the purchase obligation.
-The fair value of debt outstanding on December 31, 2018 amounted to \$577,517 when valuing the respective portions of the Maxdeka and Shikoku loan facilities on the basis of the CIRR as of December 2018 and of the Maxeikosiena, Youngone and Youngtwo loan facilities on the basis of the deemed equivalent fixed rate, as applicable on December 31, 2018, which are considered to be Level 2 items in accordance with the fair value hierarchy.
+Our loans and credit facilities are generally repayable by either quarterly or semi-annual principal instalments and a balloon payment due on maturity, with the exception of the Maxeikosiena and Youngtwo loan facilities, that are repayable by principal instalments every 45 days out of a portion of the bareboat hire payment and a balloon payment due on maturity equal to the purchase obligation.
+The fair value of debt outstanding on December 31, 2019 amounted to \$605,949 when valuing the Maxeikosiena, Youngtwo, Shikokutessera, Maxdeka, Shikoku and Glovertwo loan facilities on the basis of the deemed equivalent fixed rate, as applicable on December 31, 2019, which is considered to be Level 2 items in accordance with the fair value hierarchy.

-As of December 31, 2018, there was no amount available for drawdown under the above loan agreements.
-The estimated minimum annual principal payments required to be made after December 31, 2018, based on the loan and credit facility agreements as amended, are as follows:
+As of December 31, 2019, an amount of \$20,000 was available for drawdown under the above loans and credit facilities.
+The estimated minimum annual principal payments required to be made after December 31, 2019, based on the loan and credit facility agreements as amended, are as follows:

 To December 31,

-2019 \$ 37,431

-2020 62,864
+2020 \$ 65,473

-2021 81,516
+2021 90,681

-2022 83,118
+2022 89,123

-2023 72,280
+2023 77,538

+2024 189,896

-2024 and thereafter 242,370
+2025 and thereafter 93,108

-Total \$ 579,579
+Total \$ 605,819

-Total interest incurred on long-term debt for the years ended December 31, 2016, 2017 and 2018 amounted to \$20,397, \$23,266 and \$25,713, respectively, which includes interest capitalized of \$821, \$42 and \$0 for the years ended December 31, 2016, 2017 and 2018, respectively.
-The average interest rate (including the margin) for all bank loan and credit facilities during the years 2016, 2017 and 2018 was 3.290% p.a., 3.838% p.a. and 4.428% p.a., respectively.
+Total interest incurred on long-term debt for the years ended December 31, 2017, 2018 and 2019 amounted to \$23,266, \$25,713 and \$26,815, respectively, which includes interest capitalized of \$42, \$0 and \$114 for the years ended December 31, 2017, 2018 and 2019, respectively.
+The average interest rate (including the margin) for all bank loan and credit facilities during the years 2017, 2018 and 2019 was 3.838% p.a., 4.428% p.a. and 4.624% p.a., respectively.

-As of December 31, 2018, the foregoing loan and credit facilities were secured as follows:
+As of December 31, 2019, the foregoing loan and credit facilities were secured as follows:

-- ~ First priority mortgages over the vessels owned by the respective borrowers; - For one of the Safe Bulkers credit facilities, first priority mortgages over the vessels Andreas K, Pedhoulas Cherry, Pedhoulas Commander, Martine, Eleni, Kypros Bravery, Kypros Loyalty and Troodos Air; - ~ For the other Safe Bulkers credit facility, first priority mortgage over the vessel Maria and second priority mortgages over the vessels Kanaris, Efrossini, Venus Horizon, Pedhoulas Builder and Pedhoulas Fighter; - ~ First priority assignment of all insurances and earnings of the mortgaged vessels; and - ~ Corporate guarantee from Safe Bulkers in respect of facilities entered into by the Subsidiaries.
+- First priority mortgages over the vessels owned by the Company or title of ownership for the vessels under sale and lease back finance arrangements; - For one of the Safe Bulkers credit facilities, second priority mortgages over the vessels Kanaris, Efrossini, Venus Horizon, Pedhoulas Builder and Pedhoulas Fighter; - First priority assignment of all insurances and earnings of the relevant vessels; and - ~ Corporate guarantee from Safe Bulkers in respect of facilities entered into by the Subsidiaries.